 The year is still young, but we’ve already seen enough great television to start our list of the best TV shows of 2019 so far.
 In the interest of helping you keep your watch lists up to date, we’ll continue to update this list on a monthly basis throughout the year.
-For now, here are the best series that debuted in January and February that we’ve seen in their entirety.

 A note about our selection methodology: Nonfiction and scripted series are both eligible, but because the focus is on this calendar year, seasons that debuted in 2018 were ruled out if more than half of the episodes debuted prior to January 1.
 This is a consensus list by both Jen Chaney and Matt Zoller Seitz, whose individual lists at the end of the year may differ.